My

 I am an Irish American artist, born in Bangor, Maine.
 As a descendent of early colonial Scottish Protestants and Irish Catholics.
 My mother was an executive chef, lobbyist, educator, and dietitian; my father is an astronomy architect, Pyramid Text scholar, and United States Air Force pilot.
 Together they developed a passion for art, amassing a collection that became a breeding ground for my unique set of visual and auditory skills.
 Visual stimulation became my first language.
 I developed what is called the Matthew Effect and, because I was a non-remediated student and did not get diagnosed with a host of learning disabilities until 48 years of age, these stronger skills took over for my deficit in reading, math, and writing.

-To be brought up in a home that fostered an appreciation for the creative and artistic was a gift from my parents.
+To be brought up in a home that fostered an appreciation for creativity and art was a gift from my parents.
 Without celebrating their passion for art, I would not have recognized the value of pursuing my artistic path nor the absorbent responsibility to honour my authenticity, culture, and community.
 To actively pursue and develop a visual voice and professional art practice have been my most outstanding life achievements, ones that continue to challenge, stretch, and bring me gratification in ways I could never imagine.

 I started my career at 14 in the music business as a recording engineer working for television and radio conglomerates such as CBS and NBC.
 After graduating from high school, I worked for several recording studios.
-Soon I owned and operated Southwestern Entertainment Management Company, managing local and regional heavy metal bands.
+I owned and operated Southwestern Entertainment Management Company, managing local and regional heavy metal bands.
 At that time, I was introduced to singer/songwriter Stevie Nicks of Fleetwood Mac and became her house engineer.
-Shortly after, I met, married, and had a daughter with legendary heavy metal artist Ian Hill of Judas Priest.
+Shortly after, I met, married, and had a daughter with legendary heavy metal artist Ian Hill of Judas Priest

 I continued to study sound engineering, working for a management and music-publishing firm representing artists such as Pat Travers, Lynyrd Skynyrd, Molly Hatchet, and Quiet Riot.
 In 1987, while living in Spain and England, I started a property management company and an antique emporium.
 I became interested in city centre management, crisis management, and personal safety issues for women and children.
 I worked with the Birmingham City Council, Birmingham Police Department-CID, Great Western Arcade, and the UK Home Office as a logistics and security specialist.
 I was awarded the International Business Woman of the Year.